ghostflare76/guesthouse-example/README.md

 Step  : “READ-PROCESS-WRITE”
 * A : Read CSV files from folder ,
-* B : process it (Converted to uppercase to lowercase)  ,
+* B : process it (Converted lowercase to uppercase)  ,
 * C : Make XML and write it to folder C.